stratosphere/stratosphere.github.io/docs/0.5/programming_guides/java.markdown

 #### GroupReduce on sorted groups (Tuple DataSets only)

-GroupSort is also supported for GroupReduce transformations.
-For many use cases, sorted input can reduce the complexity and efficiency of a user-defined `GroupReduceFunction` significantly.
+A `GroupReduceFunction` accesses the elements of a group using an iterator.
+Optionally, the iterator can hand out the elements of a group in a specified order.
+In many cases this can help to reduce the complexity of a user-defined `GroupReduceFunction` and improve its efficiency. <br/>
+Right now, this feature is only available for `Tuple` `DataSet`.

 The following code shows another example how to remove duplicate Strings in a `DataSet` grouped by an Integer and sorted by String.